 You have two choices if looking for a micro reverb pedal by Mooer: the Skyverb and the Shimverb.
 I’ve included the Shimverb in my Best Reverb Pedal Top-15 list because of its shimmery effects, which I absolutely love.
 It also has Room and Spring reverb modes, so plenty of flexibility here.

-You can read here what other people say about this pedal.
+You can read here what other people is saying about this pedal.

 Features and controls

-- Level controls the amount of reverb mixing with your dry signal.
+- Level controls the amount of reverb that will add to the dry sound.

-- Depth adjusts the size of the reverb.
+- Decay will adjust the length of the reverb.

-Check out the videos in the playlist below and see how it sounds like.
+In any case, you better check out the videos in the playlist below and see what this little boy is capable of.